DESIHIGH/desihigh/README.md

 If you have any Python questions, www.google.com should be your first port of call.
 If you have any questions about this project, please leave an issue here:

-github.com/michaelJwilson/DESI-HighSchool/issues/new
+www.github.com/michaelJwilson/DESI-HighSchool/issues/new

 If you've created your own additions, we'd love to see them!
-See [your first commit](www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498) for an intro. on adding to this repo.
+See [`your first commit'](www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498) for an intro. on adding to this repo.